noten-app/docs/docs/api/introduction.md

 All code examples will be written in [NodeJS](https://nodejs.org) using the [Axios](https://www.npmjs.com/package/axios) package.

+# Authentication

+Before using any other Endpoints, you will need to authenticate with the authentication Endpoint to get an access token.
+This token will be used for all other endpoints.
+The token will be valid for 1 hour.
+After that you will need to refresh your token using the refresh token endpoint.
+More Information about the authentication can be found under [API > Endpoints > Authentication](/api/endpoints/authentication/).

 # Navigating the Docs

 On the Left in the Sidebar you can find the following categories: